Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 and

 parameterized by $N$.
 Here the moduli space $\mathcal{M}_{0}^{N}(p, q)$ contains solutions of the perturbed Cauchy-Riemann equation with cut-off function $\chi_{N}$ where the domain is a genuine strip.
 The moduli space $\mathcal{M}_{1}^{N}(p, q)$ contains solutions of the perturbed Cauchy-Riemann equation with cut-off function $\chi_{N}$ where the domain is a strip with one interior hole.
-The energy estimate in Lemma 6.10 tells that for a solution $u$ in $\mathcal{M}_{0}^{N}(p, q)$ or $\mathcal{M}_{1}^{N}(p, q)$, we always have that
+We only consider the case that the above solutions represents the class of the constant map.
+The energy estimate in Lemma \ref{est3} tells that for a solution $u$ in $\mathcal{M}_{0}^{N}(p, q)$ or $\mathcal{M}_{1}^{N}(p, q)$, we always have that

 which is uniformly bounded from above, independent of $N$.
 Then we can compactify $\widetilde{\mathcal{M}}_{0}^{para}$ and $\widetilde{\mathcal{M}}_{1}^{para}$ to obtain $\mathcal{M}_{0}^{para}$ and $\mathcal{M}_{1}^{para}$, by adding possible broken curves.
 In particular, we deal with the codimension one boundary from domain degenerations in $\mathcal{M}_{1}^{N}(p, q)$ by gluing it with the moduli space where the domain is a strip with one interior marked point, as we did before.